WeatherLab/fsodoc/source/database/model.rst

 	// Save the changes
 	$model->save($job);

-.. note:: If you find yourself working with Entities a lot, CodeIgniter provides a built-in :doc:`Entity class </database/entities>`
+.. note:: If you find yourself working with Entities a lot, FSO provides a built-in :doc:`Entity class </database/entities>`
 	that provides several handy features that make developing Entities simpler.

 Deleting Data